Week ending 1 August 2020

 On Thursday the EU removed Algeria from its list of "safe" countries whose residents can travel to Europe without restrictions.

-A night curfew (8pm to 5am) in has been extended until August 12 in 29 wilayas (administrative districts) including the capital, Algiers.
+A night curfew (8pm to 5am) has been extended until August 12 in 29 wilayas (administrative districts) including the capital, Algiers.
 Road traffic in and out of these districts is also restricted.
 The travel restrictions are reported to be affecting farmers who had been counting on selling their sheep for consumption during the festival of Eid al-Adha.

 For more information see: Covid-19 in Algeria

 Bahrain has almost 24,000 known cases per million inhabitants.
 This makes it the world's third most infected country after Qatar and French Guiana.
 However, Bahrain is also one of the world leaders in Covid-19 testing.
 So far, 48% of its 1.7 million population have been tested.